 “You don’t speak the same way to your friends as you do to people who you’ve just met, and you don’t speak the same way to people you’ve just met as you do to your business partners, or your parents, or your grandparents.

 "You tailor your message to each and every one of them and when you’re explaining to people in your surroundings what you do for a job, you don’t explain it the same to your grandmother, your mother, and your friends.
 So why should business be any different?”

 There are two types of personas you’ll become accustomed to as a product marketer: user personas and buyer personas.

-The main difference between a user persona and a buyer persona is what is says on the tin really.
+The main difference between a user persona and a buyer persona is what is said on the tin.
 The buyer persona buys the product, and the user persona uses the product.
 That said, there can be a bit of crossover, in that in some cases, the buyer might be both the buyer and user - it’s on you to uncover this during your research.

 For example, let’s say you buy your dad a set of brand-spanking-new golf clubs.
 Each of you takes on a different persona; you’re the buyer, but he’s gonna be the one carving up the course like a wannabe Woods, therefore, he takes on the role of the user.